rhennessey3/notefulladdnotesaddfolders/README.md

 ## Motivation
 Mostly to practice React.

+## Future Enhancements
+* Currently smoke tests and UI tests are in place.
+Next step is automtaed tests to cover that the event handlers are working correctly.
+* Data loaded from sample file so app works without server setup
+* Better formatting on mobile (app is responsive but not optimized for mobile - especially the Add Note / Add Folder windows)

+## Built With
+JavaScript, React, CSS

 # Server setup
 The project currently requires a local copy of a JSON server to run.
 To set this up: